Chart Color Schemes

 Health performance in Creswick is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Creswick faces significant health challenges, as indicated by AreaSearch's assessment.
+Creswick faces significant health challenges according to AreaSearch's assessment.
 Mortality rates and chronic condition prevalence are substantial across both younger and older age cohorts.

-Private health cover is low at approximately 49% of the total population (~1,684 people), compared to the national average of 55.7%.
-The most prevalent medical conditions are arthritis (11.4%) and mental health issues (10.5%), while 57.2% of residents report no medical ailments, lower than the Rest of Vic.'s 63.4%.
-Working-age population health is notably challenging due to high chronic condition rates.
-Creswick has a higher proportion of seniors aged 65 and over at 28.9% (999 people), compared to Rest of Vic.'s 23.9%.
-Senior health outcomes, however, align with national rankings for the general population.
+Private health cover is very low at approximately 49% of the total population (around 1,684 people), compared to the national average of 55.7%.
+The most prevalent medical conditions are arthritis (11.4%) and mental health issues (10.5%).
+Conversely, 57.2% of residents report being completely clear of medical ailments, compared to 63.4% in Regional Victoria.
+The working-age population faces notable health challenges with elevated chronic condition rates.
+Creswick has a higher proportion of seniors, at 28.9% (around 999 people), than the regional Victorian average of 23.9%.
+Health outcomes among seniors present some challenges, broadly in line with national rankings for the general population.

 Frequently Asked Questions - Health